mysql/mysql-js/jones-test/API-Documentation/Driver.md

    First three arguments are the short form option, long form option, and option help text.
    The last argument is the callback that processes the option.
-   The callback receives two arguments "thisArg" and "nextArg".
+   The callback receives the argument "nextArg".
-   thisArg contains any text that trailing an "=" sign in the invocation of this option.
-   nextArg contains the next element of process.argv after the option itself.
-   The callback returns the number of arguments consumed.
+   If the option was invoked with an equals sign, as in "--stats=/root", then nextArg contains the text following the "=" character.
+Otherwise, nextArg contains the next command-line parameter after the current one.

-   If the option consumes nextArg, it should return the numeric value 2.
+   If the callback succesfully consumes nextArg, it must return 1.
+   If the callback succesfully processes the option, without consuming nextArg, it must return 0.
-   Otherwise it should return the numeric value 1.
-Any other return value is taken to indicate an error.
+   Otherwise, the callback must return -1, to indicate an error.

    See also: Option() in CommandLine.js
 */